Grayling Fishing - Lodges, Destinations & Guided Trips

 • Alaska: Peak is June through August, with best dry-fly activity in July.

-• Mongolia: July to September offers stable flows and strong hatches in taimen rivers.
+• Mongolia: July to September offers stable flows and strong hatches on taimen rivers.

-• Russia & Arctic Canada: Short windows from late June to August, depending on ice-out and river temperature.
+• Russia & Arctic Canada: Late June through August, depending on ice-out and river temperature.

 Grayling Fishing Lodges & Guided Trips